GooseCTF/CTF-Writeups/2018/csaw-quals/shellpointcode/README.md

 \           0x000008a7      c3             ret
 ```
 We are not too saddened by this: we already have an overflow site.
-The stack layout in `sym.nononode` is as follows:
+The stack layout in `sym.nononode` is this:
 ```
   ----------- <- rbp
   |         |